ZigaSajovic/CppML/README.md

   /* Implementation */
 };
 ```
 This is used in *Policy Based Design*, where a user can specify a variadic collection of policies, which endow his class with additional functionality he selects.
+Note the **Derived** parameter, which serves for **CRPTP**.

 To that purpose, we need a metaprogram, that takes a variadic sequence of such policies, and generates a linear hierarchy that can be used as a base class:
 ```c++